spleshka/drupal-reactjs-docker/README.md

     During the process all necessary containers will be downloaded.
     As well as that, `npm install` will be invoked to build ReactJS dependencies inside of Docker image.
     This process may take several minutes.
+    It means that `http://example.local` will not be reachable until that (you'll see nginx 502 error).

     You DON'T need to have `npm` installed locally.